rontarrant/gtkDcoding/docs/_posts/2019-01-15-0001-imperative-test-rig.md

 ### Start the Main Loop
 	Main.run();

-And here we hand control over to GTK’s main loop.
+And here we hand control over to *GTK*’s main loop.
 In a nutshell, the main loop will keep running until it gets a signal to act on from our application.

 	} // main()

-And this is the end of the **main()** function.
+And this is the end of the `main()` function.
 I like to mark the ends of all functions with a comment stating the function’s name in case it’s off screen.
 No point scrolling back up if I don’t have to.

 ### Callback Function

 	void quitApp()

-Here we define the **quitApp()** function to have no return value.
+Here we define the `quitApp()` function to have no return value.

 	writeln("Bye.");